OpenDDS/pyopendds/README.md

 Python Bindings for [OpenDDS](https://github.com/objectcomputing/OpenDDS).

-**WARNING: This project is still a work in progress!**
+This project is still a work in progress!
+It currently only supports what is necessary for `tests/basic_test` and little else.
+See the GitHub issues for limitations.

 ## Requirements

-- Currently only Linux has been tested.
+- Currently only Linux has been tested, but macOS should work and Windows might work.
 - Python >= 3.7
   - This uses the C API of CPython, so PyPy or any other Python implementation is not supported.